-It’s been over three years since I pictured Coma Cluster in the astrojolo Deep Field One entry.
+It’s been over three years since I pictured Abell 1656 Coma Cluster of galaxies in the astrojolo Deep Field One entry.
 This cluster is about 320 million light years away and is dominated by two supergiant elliptical galaxies.
 This to the left is NGC4889 – real monster.
 Its central part is about 240 000 light years in diameter, that is a size of whole Milky Way.
 However outer faint halo extends to 1.3 million light years, and NGC4889 mass is estimated to be a thousand times more than our Galaxy.

 This time is in the wider context.
 TS130/910 0.79x, Atik383, EQ6, suburban sky: